-As with the Project, each related project would have the potential to result in accidental on-site fires by exposing combustible materials (e.g., wood, plastics, sawdust, coverings and coatings) to fire risks from machinery and equipment sparks, and from exposed electrical lines, chemical reactions in combustible materials and coatings, and lighted cigarettes.
+Like the Project, each related project would have the potential to result in accidental on-site fires by exposing combustible materials (e.g., wood, plastics, sawdust, coverings and coatings) to fire risks from machinery and equipment sparks, and from exposed electrical lines, chemical reactions in combustible materials and coatings, and lighted cigarettes.
 However, similar to the Project, construction managers and personnel would be trained in emergency response and fire safety operations, which include the monitoring and management of life safety systems and facilities, such as those set forth in the Safety and Health Regulations for Construction established by OSHA.
 Additionally, in accordance with the provisions established by OSHA for emergency response and fire safety operations, fire suppression equipment (e.g., fire extinguishers) specific to construction would be maintained on-site.
-Construction of the related projects would also occur in compliance with all applicable federal, State, and local requirements concerning the handling, disposal, use, storage, and management of hazardous materials.
+Construction of the related projects would also occur in compliance with all applicable federal, state, and local requirements concerning the handling, disposal, use, storage, and management of hazardous materials.

 Similar to the Project, each related project would implement design features during construction and would be subject to the City's routine construction permitting process, which includes a review by the LAFD to ensure that sufficient fire safety and hazards measures are implemented to reduce potential impacts to fire protection services.
 Furthermore, as previously discussed, the drivers of fire and emergency vehicles are generally able to avoid traffic by using sirens to clear a path of travel or driving in the lanes of opposing traffic, pursuant to CVC Section 21806.
-Finally, as the Project would not cause a significant impact to fire protection during construction, the Project's contribution to a cumulative impact to fire protection services would not be considerable and would be considered less than significant.
+Finally, the Project in and of itself would not cause a significant impact to fire protection during construction.